6 Benefits of Behavior-Driven Testing with Cucumber,

 With Cucumber, you can easily re-use the test cases, provided by your client, thereby ensuring the uniformity of the vocabulary and terminology, used during the project’s implementation.

-When a new test case, partially similar to one of those that have already been used, needs to be created, you can easily locate its predecessor and re-use what’s been done previously.
-Importantly, this task does not require the involvement of a developer: no coding needs to be done and any of your employees, for example, one of your Business Analysts, can easily create a new test case based on an existing one.
+When you need to create a new test case that is partially similar to one of those that have already been created, you can easily locate its predecessor and re-use what’s been done previously.
+Importantly, this task does not require the involvement of a developer: no coding needs to be done and any of your employees, for example, one of your Business Analysts can easily create a new test case based on an existing one.

-3. Ability to Reflect and Test Entire Workflows and Parts of an Application
+3. The Ability to Reflect and Test Entire Workflows and Parts of an Application

 Cucumber makes it possible for you to create functionality-specific features that incorporate all test cases, related to the same functionality.
 In turn, these features can become part of larger features that reflect higher-level business processes and the related functionality.

-As a result, you have several functionality-specific, high-level groups of features (more typically, User Management, Purchasing, Notifications, and others), which include the entire hierarchy of user actions/test cases and which are extremely easy to test with Cucumber in their entirety.
+As a result, you have several functionality-specific, high-level groups of features (more typically, User Management, Purchasing, Notifications, and others) that include the entire hierarchy of user actions/test cases and can be easily tested with Cucumber in their entirety.

-The app pinpoints not only the test case, but also the step at which the software being tested does not perform as expected.
-As well as affording you a comprehensive view of the functionality being tested, this can facilitate and expedite the testing process, while also allowing you to perform the testing of the same functionality more frequently.
+The Cucumber app pinpoints not only the test case, but also the step at which the software being tested does not perform as expected.
+As well as affording you a comprehensive view of the functionality being tested, this can facilitate and expedite the testing process.
+This ability of the Cucumber software also allows you to test the same functionality more frequently.

-Additionally, with Cucumber, you can create a separate testable feature that contains all defects, found in some part of a system’s functionality.
+Additionally, with Cucumber, you can create a separate testable feature that contains all the defects, found in some part of your system’s functionality.
 How can this be useful?

-If there are any legacy bugs, which you want to prevent from being reproduced (in particular, in those instances, when several sets of acceptance criteria overlap), but which you cannot include in any of your test cases, you can add them to the tests in a separate feature and, thus, preclude them from occurring again.
+If there are any legacy bugs that you want to prevent from being reproduced (in particular, in those instances, when several sets of acceptance criteria overlap), but which you cannot include in any of your test cases, you can add them to the tests in a separate feature and, thus, prevent them from occurring again.

-One of the major advantages of Cucumber is that it supports the development process by immediately informing you which of the scenarios your BAs or developers have come up with are already implemented, and which of these scenarios aren’t working as expected.
+One of Cucumber’s major advantages is the ability to support the development process by immediately informing you which of the scenarios your BAs or developers have come up with have already been implemented, and which of them aren’t working as expected.

 As a result, many of the existing defects get eradicated yet at this point.
 This facilitates greatly the acceptance tests.
 In addition, the resulting time savings can also be quite significant.